M-o-a-T/moat-old/doc/hacking.rst

 Think about what happens when your code runs on two devices at the same time.
 Keep in mind that etcd is not synchronous.
-For instance, let's assume you have two nodes which receive the radio signal of a switch.
-Both will send a "switch pressed" alert message to AMQP; this means that the code analyzing switch presses needs to compare timestamps – otherwise a single switch press will turn the light on, then off again immediately afterwards.
+For instance, let's assume you have two nodes which receive the radio signal of a wall button.
+Both will send a "button pressed" alert message to AMQP; this means that the code that's analyzing these presses needs to compare timestamps – otherwise a single press will turn the light on, then off again immediately afterwards.

 Also, both will try to update the switch state in etcd.
-One of these updates will fail, which you need to handle gracefully.
+One of these updates will probably fail, which you need to handle gracefully.

+Don't try to update etcd first if you want to protect yourself against multiple messages for one event.
+This may or may not work: the task monitoring etcd may or may not have been fast enough.

 Some tasks should not run concurrently.
 For instance, to poll a 1wire bus for alerts or new devices by multiple processes in parallel will cause strange bugs.

-The correct way to handle this is to create an expiring etcd node.
+The mostly-correct way to handle this is to create an expiring etcd node.
 If it exists, wait for it to vanish (if you're some long-running code) or exit with a notification (if you are a one-shot command from the command line).
 Do not exit without deleting that node.

+The really correct way to handle this is using a separate, well-named task.
+These are guaranteed to only run on one node.

 Concurrency
 -----------